vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 values, endian order, annotations, partial consumption, and diagnostic count.
 The same four CTest targets pass after this change, with no compiler warnings.

+### Accumulate source ranges in one place

+`SourceRange::include` now owns the common covering-range operation.
+It keeps the first source, ignores invalid and foreign ranges, and includes zero-length anchors.
+Source maps, inspection, sequence extents, AKAO banks, and synth builders use the same operation instead of maintaining local min/max loops.

+Synth builders no longer wrap already-nullable ranges in `optional`, or store separate observed copies of instrument and region ranges.
+Explicit ranges remain authoritative.
+The range regression test covers disjoint records, anchors, and source boundaries; the existing builder and inspection tests cover their ownership policies.
+Core, Square PS2, Sony PS2, UI, and parity self-tests all pass (5 CTest targets), with no compiler warnings.

 ## Further investigation

 - Compiler cursor: duplicated adapters for emitting ordinary performance events;